form-o-fill/form-o-fill-chrome-extension/README.md

 # TODOS (in that order)

-- when a "value" function returns null, dont't fill that field (useful if using XHR to async fill that field)
-- fill ALL matching fields not only the first that is hit by the selector
 - FormExtractor to enable quick rule generation fom existing values
 - vendor chance.js + moment.js and make them available in value function (lib namespace or not?)
 - before (and after?) function blocks for every rule defintion